Raddames-Tonui/fe-email-client/README.md

 # 📬 Email Template Sending in Java

-This README outlines the **full concept** of sending dynamic HTML emails in Java using three distinct approaches.
-It includes a **Java project tree structure**, use cases, and comparisons between **manual HTML loading**, **Thymeleaf**, and **Freemarker**.
-This is a learning-friendly setup where each method is independently runnable.
+This README outlines the **core concept** of sending dynamic HTML emails in Java using a **manual approach**, with additional placeholders for exploring **Thymeleaf** and **Freemarker** as alternative methods.
+The structure reflects a modular setup allowing experimentation and future integration.

 ---